 A vital thing you will learn when starting a business is that looking professional is more important than you think.
 Getting a business address for your LLC (limited liability company) is a crucial part of drawing this professional image for your business.

 Over 627,000 new small businesses are popping up every year!
 These businesses don’t always have a physical office to operate from.
-Many of them start at homes and garages.
+Many of them start at homes and garages, which means you need a virtual business address that can be like your physical business address.

 Starting a business from your home is a great idea, but you probably still need a business address, and this is what we are going to discuss here.